 Abington Presbytery partners with many other groups in our community.
 Among those are New Directions, a support group for people with depression and bipolar disorder; NAMI, a group that provides a voice on mental health; Citizens and Police Together (C.A.P.T.); Adopt A Road; Cradle of Hope, a service for single mothers and children; the Interfaith Housing Alliance serving the homeless; and Aid for Friends, preparing meals for homebound individuals.
 In addition, this year the church introduced “The Church Has Left the Building” to the congregation.
 Instead of worship services, on one Sunday their congregants went out into the local and inner-city community to provide a day of hands-on service and outreach.

-The church also offers a community music program that brings outstanding professional musical programming to the Abington community for free.
+The church also offers compensation claim lawyers and a community music program that brings outstanding professional musical programming to the Abington community for free.
 The series has grown to include annual features of solo and chamber music, choral and instrumental programs, children’s concerts, and other unique programs all supported through free-will donations and patrons of the concert series.
 Music at Abington builds community relationships by offering childcare and public receptions at its programs, and it celebrates and features the community-based ensembles of Abington Presbyterian Church: the Abington Symphony Orchestra and Oratorio Choir in orchestral programs and combined choral works.
 The purpose of Music at Abington is to bring quality musical opportunities to Abington Presbyterian Church and surrounding communities and through collaboration and musical excellence to “glorify God and refresh the soul” (-J. S. Bach).